archql/TetrisWin/README.md

 - all gameplay is saved in `.ttr` files.
 - ⚠️**WARN**⚠️ *Full `.ttr`* file is the only valid proof for your score!
 You must not edit it or provide it to anybody except officials in order to protect your score!
 You can store this file separatly from other game files for additional protection.
+- ⚠️**WARN**⚠️ Starting from v7 update, the .ttr files are not important more, all records now are stored on the webservice.
 - additional info is [here](#what-is-ttr-files)